 Make a nutritious, balanced diet a priority.
 Teaching kids at a young age the importance of healthy eating habits can make a lasting impression on health, including keeping germs away.
 Emphasize avoiding processed foods, and eating plenty of fruits, veggies, lean protein and whole grains.
 Limit sugar, a known immunity suppressant.
 Start their day with a satiating breakfast, such as oatmeal with fruit, yogurt and granola, or a veggie-packed omelet.
 Continue with a balanced lunch and snacks, such as a sandwich with lean turkey, whole-wheat crackers with cheese, and fruit.
 Finish with a healthy dinner of fish or other lean protein with veggies.

-- Supplement with extra immune boosters.
-Multivitamins such as mykind Organics Gummies are a must, not only for the start of cold and flu season, but every day.
-To support immunity for back to school, add a high-quality probiotic such as Dr. Formulated Organic Kids+.
+Supplement with extra immune boosters.
+Multivitamins such as mykind Organics Kid's Multivitamin Gummies are a good choice every day.
+To support immunity for back to school, add a high-quality probiotic such as Organic Kids Immune Gummy+.
 Adding vitamin C and zinc have also been shown to promote immune health—one to try—mykind Organics Vitamin C Spray—yummy!
 Be sure to choose supplements and vitamins that are organic, non-GMO and free of fillers and artificial colors to ensure true potency and safety.

 While every extra precaution helps prevent getting sick, sometimes it inevitably occurs.
 Don’t fight it—instead, make sure your child stays home, gets plenty of rest and keeps hydrated.